 You’ll be hard-pressed to find any travel insurer (credit card or otherwise) to insure you against statistically dangerous activities like base-jumping, running with the bulls in Pamplona, Spain or motorsport/racing.
 Cover for motorcycle riding will depend on the bike’s engine capacity and other factors.
 Needless to say, if you have an accident while screaming down a winding mountain road without a licence for the country you’re in and no helmet, don’t expect to be covered.

-Looking for a Travel Insurance?
-Our Simply Smarter Travel Insurance has you covered (and for a lot less than you think).
+Looking for Travel Insurance?
+Our Travel Insurance can cover you for a lot less than you may think.

 The pros and cons of Travel Insurance through your credit card